Gordon M. Shepherd: Early work

 His graduate studies in 1963 of the electrophysiology of the olfactory bulb produced one of the first diagrams of a brain microcircuit.
-Building on this work he collaborated with Wilfrid Rall, just then founding the new field of computational neuroscience, at NIH to construct the first computational models of brain neurons: the mitral and granule cell.
-This predicted previously unknown dendrodendritic interactions between the mitral and granule cells, subsequently confirmed by electronmicroscopy.
+Building on this work he collaborated with Wilfrid Rall, just then founding the new field of computational neuroscience, at the National Institute of Health (NIH) to construct the first computational models of brain neurons: the mitral and granule cell.
+This predicted previously unknown dendrodendritic interactions between the mitral and granule cells, subsequently confirmed by electron microscopy.
 These interactions were hypothesized to mediate lateral inhibition in the processing of the sensory input as well as generate oscillatory activity involved in odor processing.
 The model suggested active properties in the dendrites, which was subsequently confirmed, through which the model accounts for non-topographic interactions throughout the olfactory bulb.
-This paper was included in the "Essays on APS Classic Papers" series:
+This paper was included in the "Essays on APS Classic Papers" series.
+The culmination of this line of research within the domain of computational neuroscience can be identified in a seminal paper published in 1968 by Wilfrid Rall and Gordon M. Shepherd.
+Distinguishing itself from previous works that offered conceptual frameworks, this paper delved into the intricate architecture of a particular system, namely the olfactory bulb.